cmorterud/cmorterud.github.io/about.md

 ---
 {% avatar {{ site.github_username }} size=200 %}

-Cody Morterud is a Computer Science Engineering student at the University of Michigan, Ann Arbor.
-Currently, his favorite language is Java, a close second is C#.
+Cody Morterud is a software engineer based in Chicago.
+He graduated from the University of Michigan's College of Engineering in 2019.
+Currently, his favorite
+language is Java, a close second is C#.
 He has previously worked at Quicken Loans in Detroit, Michigan, and The Boyle Lab in Ann Arbor, Michigan.
-Cody is a VIM user, not Emacs.
 He is a young software engineer with a love for new challenges and his friends.